mitchellmunderwood/mitchellmunderwood/readme.md

 # Hi, I'm Mitchell!

-Software Developer currently working with a great team at ResolveX to bring software to bear on solving problems of mental health.
-I am passionate about making functionally and visually high quality products, that invoke a sense of love in the user.
-I love working with passionate and purposeful people, and find the most reward from tackling complex, meaningful problems.
+I'm a Highly skilled and results-driven Software Engineer with a strong background in full stack development and a track record of delivering robust and scalable solutions.
+Over the past two years at Shopify, demonstrated expertise in developing and maintaining mission-critical Node.js microservices, contributing to the automation of a robotic warehousing fulfillment system.
+Proficient in Kubernetes and GCP, and adept at utilizing behavior trees to optimize fulfillment workflows.
+Recognized for leadership in revitalizing high-profile software for weighted item picking, accommodating diverse product types.
+Collaborative and proactive, excelling in stakeholder engagement to refine product requirements and oversee development cycles.
+Possessing a Bachelor's degree in Physics and a Master's degree in Accounting, complementing technical skills in JavaScript, TypeScript, React, Redux, NodeJS, MongoDB, SQL, Docker, Kubernetes, and more.

-##### <a href="http://whoismitchell.com/">Check out my portfolio</a> to see some of the recent projects I've been developing.
+##### <a href="https://mitchellmunderwood.github.io/Portfolio/">Check out my portfolio</a> to see some of the recent projects I've been developing.

 ---